 In Age-Related Eye Disease Studies (AREDS and AREDS2), the National Eye Institute discovered that taking nutritional supplements each day can help to reduce the risk of developing late age-related macular degeneration, and can help improve the visual performance in some patients.

-If you’re not getting enough lutein and zeaxanthin in your diet, then it’s a good idea to consider taking a supplement.
-TOZALis a dietary supplement that is formulated to support eye health.
+If you’re not getting enough lutein and zeaxanthin in your diet, then it’s a good idea to consider taking a vitamin for your eyes.
+TOZAL is a dietary supplement that is formulated to support eye health.
 TOZAL goes beyond the AREDS22† formula to support ocular health, with a combination of Taurine, Omega-3 from fish oil, Lutein/Zeaxanthin*, Zinc, Antioxidants, Vitamins A, B6, D3, and Folic Acid; and is beta-carotene free.